 Hvithamar Hike (also known as the Gongturur Hiking route) in the Faroe Islands is the textbook definition of a high reward, low effort hike.
-The views are absolutely stunning the entire way!!
-It is a must see for everyone visiting, no matter the time of year.
+I have now completed this hike twice and the views are absolutely stunning the entire way!!

 What makes the Hvithamar Viewpoint so special?